narkisr/tmx/README.md

 ## Usage

-Download the latest binary release from https://github.com/narkisr/tmx/releases/latest and place under ~/bin/.
+Download the latest binary release from https://github.com/narkisr/tmx/releases/latest and add it to your path.

 Create ~/.tmx.edn: